 - Student was determined by the college financial aid administrator to be an unaccompanied youth who is homeless or is self-supporting and at risk of being homeless.

 The Financial Aid Office may consider an unusual circumstance for students not meeting one of the above criteria.
-If you feel you have an unusual circumstance contact your campus Financial Aid Office.
+If you feel you have an unusual circumstance, download and print the Request for Dependency Override form and visit your campus Financial Aid Office.
 Please be prepared to submit proof of independence to your Financial Aid Office if requested.